SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 ```

-Please enter in values for the following parameters (marked in bold above):
+Please enter in values for the following parameters :